Your Journey to Financial Independence: From Stability to Freedom

 o A high mortgage due to being based in an HCOL city is nothing but a ‘premium’ towards the city that could’ve gone into having your money make money instead.
 Post Covid lockdowns and with flexible working, more and more people are relocating to MCOL (Medium Cost of Living) or LCOL (Low Cost of Living) cities to maximise their savings, even if it means a comparatively lower salary (‘Gross salary is for show.
 Net savings is the real dough!!’).

 Welcome to the Financial Independence Club – the stage where you achieve financial independence!
 The main ‘eligibility criteria’ to become financially independent is that – you are saving 100% of your salary / primary source of income as your passive income is sufficient to meet all your living expenses.
+This simply means you are no longer financially dependent on your salary or your primary job as your money is making enough money for you.

 It could be that your investment strategy has not been about generating passive income but growing your capital instead.
 That can also make you financially independent if your total investments portfolio (or your ‘net worth’) is at least 25 times that of your annual expenses (to be even more safe and robust, it should be 35 times your annual expenses).